-Our HRCC uses the following principles to impler nent our executive compensation philosophy: Compensation Principle Compensation Program Feature Reward performance, long-term growth and sustained profitability through variable pay elements.
-A substantial portion of our named executive officers' compensation is variable (approximately 76.5% for our new CEO and an average of 66.7% for our other named executive officers) and composed of annual and long-term incentive awards that are only earned upon achievement of financial and non-financial objectives that either influence or contribute to stockholder value creation.
-Our variable pay is heavily weighted toward long-term equity awards that require sustained financial performance to deliver significant value by the Company and encourage our named executive officers to
+Compensation Principle Compensation Program Feature Reward performance, long-term growth and sustained profitability through variable pay elements.
+A substantial portion of our named executive officers' compensation is variable (approximately 76.5% for our CEO and an average of 66.7% for our other named executive officers) and composed of annual and long-term incentive awards that are only earned upon achievement of financial and non-financial objectives that either influence or contribute to stockholder value creation.
+This weighting toward variable pay requires sustained financial performance to deliver significant value by the Company and encourages our named executive officers to deliver continued growth over an extended period of time.
+Equity awards, coupled with executive stock ownership guidelines and our mandatory deferral of a portion of any MIP bonuses earned, further assure the alignment of interests between our named executive officers and our stockholders.
 Attract, retain and motivate the most talented executives.
+Our executive compensation must enable us to attract, motivate and retain not only highly talented executives, but also search and leadership consultants from both public and private employers with whom we compete for top talent critical to our long-term success.